openid/openid4vp_ble/main.md

 This section describes how Verifier and the Wallet can establish a connection using Verifier-initiated BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.

+The Verifier acts as the server and the Verifier service MUST contain the following characteristics:

+Verifier Service UUID MUST be `00000001-5026-444A-9E0E-D6F2450F3A77`.

+Verifier Service UUID for SCAN_RESP MUST be `00000002-5026-444A-9E0E-D6F2450F3A77`.

+Note: The special service UUID for the `SCAN_RESP` is used to ensure support for iOS.

 The following figure shows the message exchange.

 ~~~ ascii-art